Website icon Xpert.Digital

 Surgical procedures with augmented reality data glasses – The app combines MRI images with the real surgical situation

-The app for neurosurgical spatial navigation on a model head.
-Thanks to the real and virtually enhanced information (augmented reality) visualized in standard data glasses, the operating doctor can safely guide his instrument and minimize the risk of injury to patients
+The app for neurosurgical spatial navigation is demonstrated on a model head.
+Thanks to real-world and augmented reality information visualized in standard smart glasses, the surgeon can safely guide their instrument and minimize the risk of injury to patients

 The app for neurosurgical spatial navigation on a model head.
-Thanks to the real and virtually enhanced information (augmented reality) visualized in standard data glasses, the operating doctor can safely guide his instrument and minimize the risk of injury to patients - Image: Fraunhofer IWU
+Thanks to real and augmented reality information visualized in standard smart glasses, the surgeon can safely guide their instrument and minimize the risk of injury to patients – Image: Fraunhofer IWU

-Soon a reality in the operating room: standard data glasses for 'navigation' during neurosurgical procedures
+Soon to be a reality in the operating room: Standard data glasses for 'navigation' during neurosurgical procedures

-Medicine is advancing inexorably, and a particularly exciting field is the integration of augmented reality (AR) into the operating room.
-This is not about science fiction, but about a reality that is within reach and has the potential to make surgical procedures safer, more precise and gentler for patients.
-Neurosurgery in particular, a field that requires maximum precision due to the complexity of the brain, benefits significantly from these technological advances.
+Medicine is advancing relentlessly, and one particularly exciting area is the integration of augmented reality (AR) into the operating room.
+This is not science fiction, but a reality that is becoming increasingly tangible and has the potential to make surgical procedures safer, more precise, and less invasive for patients.
+Neurosurgery, in particular, a field that demands the utmost precision due to the complexity of the brain, benefits significantly from these technological advances.

-A promising approach is the use of data glasses that overlap in real time preoperative image data, such as from magnetic resonance imaging (MRI).
-This technology enables the surgeon to see the patient's body “through the body” and thus gain a more detailed insight into the region to be operated.
-In contrast to conventional navigation systems, which are often bulky and expensive, AR data glasses open up a new dimension of spatial orientation in the operating room.
-This is particularly relevant for interventions in which access to the surgical field is limited, such as the operations of brain tumors that take place over the nose.
-The minimally invasive method is supported by the improved visualization by AR glasses, which can potentially lead to lower tissue damage, shorter recovery times and reduced complications.
+A promising approach is the use of smart glasses that overlay preoperative image data, such as from magnetic resonance imaging (MRI), onto the actual surgical field in real time.
+This technology allows the surgeon to virtually "see through" the patient's body, thus gaining a more precise view of the region to be operated on.
+Unlike conventional navigation systems, which are often bulky and expensive, AR smart glasses open up a new dimension of spatial orientation in the operating room.
+This is particularly relevant for procedures where access to the surgical field is limited, such as brain tumor removal via the nose.
+The minimally invasive technique is supported by the improved visualization provided by the AR glasses, potentially leading to less tissue damage, shorter recovery times, and reduced complications.

 The app as the key to precise navigation

-The heart of this innovative technology is a specially developed app that synchronizes the MRI image created before the operation with the real-time view of the operating field.
-This development is the result of years of research and development work of collaboration between the research group Legend of the Clinic and Polyclinic for Neurosurgery of the University Hospital Leipzig (UKL) and the Fraunhofer Institute for Machine Tools and Reforming Technology IWU in Zittau.
-The app acts as a “GPS system” for the surgeon by not only indicating the position of the operating goal, but also the optimal, i.e. gentlest, access path.
-This form of navigation aid is a significant improvement compared to previous methods that rely on static image data and the spatial imagination of the surgeon.
+At the heart of this innovative technology is a specially developed app that synchronizes the MRI image acquired before the operation with a real-time view of the surgical field.
+This development is the result of years of research and development in a collaboration between the LEGEND research group at the Department of Neurosurgery of Leipzig University Hospital (UKL) and the Fraunhofer Institute for Machine Tools and Forming Technology IWU in Zittau.
+The app essentially functions as a "GPS system" for the surgeon, showing not only the position of the surgical target but also the optimal, i.e., least invasive, access route.
+This form of navigation aid represents a significant improvement over previous methods that relied on static image data and the surgeon's spatial reasoning.

-Another important detail is the user -friendliness of the system.
-The user interface was developed by doctors for doctors and is limited to the display of the essential information, which minimizes operating errors.
-An example of the clear display logic is a green crosshair that shows the position of the instrument tip and is perfectly integrated into the MRI image, which is shown in the data glasses.
-This clear and clear presentation is a decisive factor for acceptance and success of the system in the operating room, since the surgeons can concentrate on the essentials - the successful implementation of the operation.
+Another important detail is the system's user-friendliness.
+The user interface was developed by physicians for physicians and is limited to displaying essential information, thus minimizing operating errors.
+An example of the clear display logic is a green crosshair that indicates the position of the instrument tip and is perfectly integrated into the MRI image displayed in the smart glasses.
+This clear and concise presentation is a crucial factor for the system's acceptance and success in the operating room, as it allows surgeons to focus on what matters most – the successful execution of the operation.

-In addition to the technical innovation, another central aspect of this project is the economy and the associated accessibility of the technology.
-While conventional navigation systems suitable for use in clinics often cost several hundred thousand euros in neurosurgery, the development group relies on standard data glasses whose prices are located in the consumer area.
-"These glasses cost a fraction of computer -aided navigation systems for neurosurgery," explains Grunert.
-This cost reduction is a crucial step in order to not only make the technology accessible to financially strong health systems and institutions, but also in countries and regions with limited resources.
-This democratization of technology can benefit from the advantages of precise and gentle neurosurgical treatment.
+In addition to the technical innovation, another key aspect of this project is the economic viability and the resulting accessibility of the technology.
+While conventional navigation systems suitable for use in hospitals often cost several hundred thousand euros in neurosurgery, the development group is focusing on standard smart glasses priced at consumer levels.
+“These glasses cost a fraction of computer-assisted navigation systems for neurosurgery,” explains Grunert.
+This cost reduction is a crucial step in making the technology accessible not only to well-funded healthcare systems and institutions, but also to countries and regions with limited resources.
+This democratization of the technology will allow more patients to benefit from precise and minimally invasive neurosurgical treatment.

-The development of the handpiece that takes up the instruments and enables its exact position determination is also an important aspect of the project.
-Special markers were developed at Fraunhofer IWU, the geometries and patterns of which are recognized by the data glasses.
-These markers can occur in different shapes such as balls, cuboids or other bodies and serve to capture the position of instruments in the three -dimensional space.
-The plastic handpieces are manufactured in Zittau and Leipzig in the 3D printing process, which enables high flexibility and adaptability to the needs of the surgeons.
+The development of the handpiece, which holds the instruments and enables their precise positioning, is also a key aspect of the project.
+At Fraunhofer IWU, special markers were developed whose geometries and patterns are recognized by the smart glasses.
+These markers can take various forms, such as spheres, cuboids, or other shapes, and serve to determine the position of the instruments in three-dimensional space.
+The plastic handpieces are manufactured using 3D printing in Zittau and Leipzig, allowing for a high degree of flexibility and adaptability to the needs of surgeons.

-The first pilot course for training on the anatomical model took place in autumn 2024 at the UKL.
-This step is an important milestone on the way to the clinical application of the technology.
-In the next step, the team focuses on the completion of the prototype, which then has to go through the approval process in accordance with the Medical Device Regulation (Medical Device Ordinance) for the European Market or in accordance with the provisions of the American Health Authority FDA for the USA.
-The aim is to be able to use the system on the patient in about two years.
+The first pilot course for training on the anatomical model took place at Leipzig University Hospital (UKL) in autumn 2024.
+This step is an important milestone on the path to clinical application of the technology.
+The team's next focus is on completing the prototype, which will then have to undergo the approval process according to the Medical Device Regulation (MDR) for the European market and the regulations of the American Food and Drug Administration (FDA) for the USA.
+The goal is to be able to use the system on patients in approximately two years.

-The development of AR-based navigation systems for neurosurgery is not only a technological progress, but also a paradigm shift in medical practice.
-The integration of real-time image data, precise instrument management and economic solutions has the potential to fundamentally change the neurosurgical treatment and to make them more secure, precise and accessible.
-The vision of a future in which innovative technologies such as AR data glasses are part of the standard in the operating room is approaching with every step of this development.
-This not only opens up new perspectives for doctors and surgeons, but especially for patients who can benefit from improved quality of treatment and more gentle interventions.
-With this technology, the future of neurosurgery has taken an exciting direction in which precision and innovation go hand in hand.
+The development of AR-based navigation systems for neurosurgery is not only a technological advancement but also a paradigm shift in medical practice.
+The integration of real-time image data, precise instrument guidance, and cost-effective solutions has the potential to fundamentally transform neurosurgical treatment, making it safer, more precise, and more accessible.
+With each step of this development, the vision of a future where innovative technologies like AR smart glasses are standard in the operating room is drawing closer.
+This opens up new perspectives not only for physicians and surgeons but, above all, for patients, who can benefit from improved treatment quality and less invasive procedures.
+With this technology, the future of neurosurgery has taken an exciting direction, where precision and innovation go hand in hand.

 Suitable for: